 - Conversation Starter: “As you get older, you’re going to have new experiences with sexual content, and I just wanted to remind you of our family values on that subject.
 But let’s also check in every once in a while to make sure we’re on the same page.”

 Discuss the Legal Consequences of Sending Nudes

-Naked pictures of minors are illegal and can be considered child pornography — even if it’s two children willingly exchanging them.
+Naked pictures of minors are illegal and can be considered child sexual abuse material (CSAM) — even if it’s two children willingly exchanging them.
 Sexting laws vary from state to state, and they can be hard to understand, so it’s important to do some research and know where your state stands on the issue.
 Some jurisdictions have “Romeo and Juliet” provisions, which lessen the severity of the offense when the parties involved are similar in age.

 - Conversion Starter: "What do you think might happen if you send nudes?
 Do you think it's something that would get you in trouble with the police?"

 Odds are, unless you’ve discovered firsthand that your kid has encountered sexual content online, they’re probably not going to tell you about it — whether from embarrassment, shame, fear, confusion, or just a desire to keep it secret.
 Bark’s award-winning service enables you to monitor for sexual content in your child’s texts, email, YouTube account, and 30+ of the most popular social media platforms and apps.
 And when you get a Bark alert, it’s more than just a notification.
 It also comes with recommended actions you can take to learn more about the issue and support your child in the most effective way.